DIY Finishing - panels

 How to maintain a wooden kitchen worktop

 A wooden kitchen worktop does not break down with use.
-Damage to the surface occurs due to the daily actions it is subjected to because it is still a worktop.
-It can stain, scratch, change its appearance from a new worktop, but it can still be used without any problems.
-We get scared that wood won't stand up to the abuse and go for chipboard or harder materials like walnut or stone, forgetting that in the past it was all wood in the kitchen.
-Nobody was scared of spoiling the meal by placing the pot of soup directly on the wood, and turning the dumpling directly onto the weathered wood of the table was common practice.
-So, if you like wood, use a wooden countertop in your kitchen with confidence.
+Surface damage occurs from the daily actions it is subjected to because it is still a worktop.
+It can get stained, scratched, it can change the appearance of a brand new countertop from the beginning, but it can still be used without any problems.
+We get scared that wood won't stand up to the aggression and go for chipboard or harder materials like marble or stone, forgetting that in the past it was all wood in the kitchen.
+No one was scared of spoiling the meal by placing the soup pot directly on the wood, and it was common practice to spill the porridge directly on the weather-frozen wood of the table.
+So if you like wood, confidently use a wooden countertop in your kitchen.
 Indeed, compared to other materials, wood needs a little more care.
-But at the same time, if flaws occur they can be fixed much more easily and without much cost compared to other materials.
+But at the same time, if faults do occur they can be remedied much more easily and inexpensively compared to other materials.

 A kitchen worktop can be made of timber or solid wood panels

-To the untrained eye, the wood of a countertop may look like just a slab available in various colors, but that's the beauty of finding the perfect piece so that the end result is aesthetically pleasing.
-Luckily, we now have more and more kitchen worktop options in different wood species.
-I'm not saying we should change our kitchen worktops at the same rate as new products are coming out, but there is a choice of oak, beech, walnut, fir, ash or cherry.
+To the unknowing, the wood of a countertop may look like just a slab available in various colors, but that's the beauty of it, finding the perfect piece so that the end result is aesthetically pleasing.
+Luckily, we now have more and more choices of kitchen worktops made from different wood species.
+I'm not saying we should change our kitchen worktops at the same rate as new products come out, but there is a choice of oak, beech, walnut, walnut, pine, ash or cherry.

 wooden countertop